Something has broken, what should we do?

 On our website, rents are shown per week (pw) and per calendar month (pcm).
 To convert between the two, use the following simple calculation:

-What about utilities at the property (gas/water/electricity/broadband/ telephone/satellite TV)?
+What about utilities at the property?